 Future Fugitives: depth charge 1.

 Nine months ago I wrote a post about my first novel, which now has been commercially titled Future Fugitives.
-I think I thought it was going to be available sooner that it has played out.
+I think I thought it was going to be available sooner than it has played out.
 At last, in October, it will be available—first for those who signed on early, then at public venues, and then more widely.

 That older post is a much better romp, but here I want to discuss some of the inner workings of Future Fugitives and reveal how some of those may have had a basis in my brain and in reality.